dhirajsriram/dhirajsriram-portfolio/content/projects/react redux starter.md

 showInProjects: false
 ---

-A bootstrapped React project with redux baked in to avoid.
+A bootstrapped React project with Redux baked in to avoid.